wbaridon/hypertube/client/README.md

 this is where the routing is handled, for a specific url, we display a specific component. **TODO** implement authenticated routes
 ### components/home/home.jsx
 a simple test component for the default route
+### components/register/register.jsx
+A component to handle registration, it could be a page, or just a small pop-up, or thing to the side of the screen. (for now it has its own url)
 ## BABEL
 Babel is a compiler for JS that makes modern code transpile into older versions of Javascript
 ### .babelrc